dcArock/audio-player/README.md

 You can also import the #player div in your html page.
-Make shure to add the main.css and the player.js
+Make sure to add the main.css and the player.js

 The share.html and about.html can be modified to your will